Sohan Dua, MD, got the bad news in a phone call one morning in February 2017: His practice had been hacked.

-However, even with that assistance, their practices were forced to shut down for several months while they dealt with the attack.
+Even with that assistance, however, their practices were forced to shut down for several months while they dealt with the attack.
 “We still don’t know how much money we lost,” Dua says.
 “We lost patients, too.”

 The growing threat of being hacked has more primary care physicians buying cyber insurance, according to experts.
 But what those policies cover, how they work, and how much they cost are mysteries to many healthcare providers, most of whom are only familiar with malpractice and business insurance.

 Cyber insurance covers losses and damages resulting from patient data being stolen, exposed, held for ransom, or improperly shared.
 It covers deliberate actions, such as hacking or ransomware, as well as accidents, such as a lost laptop containing unencrypted patient information or a coding error that accidentally exposes patient data.

 A comprehensive policy will cover paper records as well, since so much information is still stored in physical files.

 Cyber insurance helps providers deal with the consequences of data breaches, which can range from relatively minor to catastrophic.
 The assistance provided can include:

 - paying regulatory fines and penalties;

 - compensating for loss of income from downtime or lost patients;

 - hiring IT experts to find and fix the breach;

 - hiring a call center to handle inquiries from patients;